 What Are The Gender Differences in Japanese Speech?

-Before talking about other particles, we should note that in Japanese language there are some differences between men’s and women’s speech.
+Before talking about other particles, we should note that in the Japanese language there are some differences between men’s and women’s speech.
 Besides, these differences are noticed in spoken language more than in written one.

 Ending Particles: Women’s speech